yenyang/Anarchy-BepInEx/README.md

 * Option to automatically enable with bulldozer
 * Optional mouse tooltip
 * Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
 Effects of multiple buildings stack!
+* Option to set minimum clearance below elevated networks even while Anarchy is active in case you don't remove the zoning under a low bridge.
+It would be better just to remove the zoning.

 These features are no longer part of Anarchy and have moved to a new mod called Better Bulldozer:
 * Icons for game manipulation and bypass confirmation for bulldozer.